 For these labels you are going to be following the same basic instructions for the ribbon, with just a few changes:

-Instead of ironing the transfer onto ribbon, you will be ironing it on the fabric.
-I just cut nice sized pieces and placed my iron-on transfer pieces with the transfer film toward the fabric, but I did several labels on piece of fabric then cut them down later.
+Instead of ironing the transfer onto the ribbon, you will be ironing it on the fabric.
+I just cut nice sized pieces and placed my iron-on transfer pieces with the transfer film toward the fabric, but I did several labels on a piece of fabric then cut them down later.
 I left plenty of room around them to cut them out.
 I also ran the iron over them about three times as long because I had more area to cover.
 If you plan to iron the labels again, just be sure to use your parchment paper between the iron and the label.
-You can also make your labels bigger if you prefer because you don’t have a 7/8″ ribbon to limit you to the size.
+You can also make your labels bigger if you prefer because you don't have a 7/8″ ribbon to limit you to the size.

 Also, when stitching these to the fabric, you'll prepare them a little differently.
 I cut around mine about 1/4″ on all sides.
 I ironed all four edges to the back, then stitched it down.
 Be sure to use your parchment paper for these too and follow the same guidelines as for the ribbon.